 |The question that is always asked of me, why doesn’t parallel surge suppression work inside fire alarm panels?

 It started in 1980, the introduction of substrates as we know it called surface mount technology.
 Very tiny, low capacitance technology that by all accounts cannot withstand static discharges.
 However this technology can be molded to replace many high capacitor based technology such as transistors, diodes and resisters.
 They are so tiny that a chip can be made, where as a PC board back in he day would take up a room.
 Technology has evolved, but lay-mans understanding and respect for this technology is lagging behind.
-The machine in all industry is run by bean counters and business men with very little engineering skills so that is why the respect for any technology still remains an all time low.
+The machine in all industry is run by bean counters and business men with very little engineering skills or technical knowledge so that is why the respect for any technology still remains an all time low.
 1992, ADA required that Fire alarms batteries must run longer, and the current designed of fire alarms did not make that possible.
+However SMT technology now makes it possible.

 It doesn’t take a math wizard to figure this one out.
 However this practice has been going on for…like for ever.
 The funny thing is, putting surge suppression inside a fire alarm panel (null and voids) the UL of a panel according to UL864.
 Remember I said something about Linear power supplies, well it was the last hope for parallel AC surge suppression until the introduction of switch mode power supplies.
 Linear power supplies actually isolated the phase and natural with a 1” gap between coils and represented a high impedance.
 However a feed back loop up case ground was still a threat.
 The Linear power supplies did do one thing, insure that any lightning issues through phase and natural would rarely make it past the AC power which obviously saved the panel 2/3rds of the time.